paulchernoch/quantogram/readme.md

 ```
 then you are good to go.

+The library requires Rust's 2021 edition, but only so that it can run benchmarks against the `zw-fast-quantile` library, which requires that version.
+You could build from source and remove the benchmarks related to ZW if you need the 2018 edition.

 ## Usage

 The default configuration is adequate for most uses and promises a 1% worst-case error rate.